 3. Responsive Design

-Onsite SEO is equally important when building assets to rank in Google.
-This includes how a website or platform looks on a desktop compared to a mobile platform.
+Onsite SEO is equally important when building assets to rank in Google, which is why many people often opt for a wordpress large seo package to get their site up to standard.
+This can include how a website or platform looks on a desktop compared to a mobile platform.
 While a responsive design increases user engagement and increases the lengths of time of traffic, it primarily (for an ORM or SEO strategy) gives a thumbs up to Google.
 Given a sitemap and responsive design, if Google can navigate (crawl) your website easily, it will positively add to the other factors that affect its ranking.

 Realistically, most ORM or SEO strategies need to be paired with other marketing strategies.
 Putting all your eggs in one basket as a business owner may be tempting but not sustainable.
 If you are a business seeking suppressing or optimization services, be sure that the agency you choose is open to exhausting all of their resources to run a successful global campaign for you and your business.